go-chassis/go-chassis/README.md

 ### Why use Go chassis

-go chassis is designed as a protocol-independent framework, any protocol is able to integrate with go chassis and leverage same function like load balancing, circuit breaker,rate limiting, routing management, those function resilient your service
+- go chassis is designed as a protocol-independent framework, any protocol is able to integrate with go chassis and leverage same function like load balancing, circuit breaker,rate limiting, routing management, those function resilient your service

-go chassis makes service observable by bringing open tracing and prometheus to it.
+- go chassis makes service observable by bringing open tracing and prometheus to it.

-go chassis is flexible, many different modules can be replaced by other implementation, like registry, metrics, handler chain, config server etc
+- go chassis is flexible, many different modules can be replaced by other implementation, like registry, metrics, handler chain, config server etc

-With many build-in function like route management, circuit breaker, load balancing, monitoring etc, your don't need to investigate, implement and integrate many solutions yourself.
+- With many build-in function like route management, circuit breaker, load balancing, monitoring etc, your don't need to investigate, implement and integrate many solutions yourself.

-go chassis supports Istio control panel, go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.
+- go chassis supports Istio control panel, go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.

+- https://github.com/huaweicloud/spring-cloud-huawei integrate with servicecomb, go chassis can work together with spring cloud.

 # Features
  - **Pluggable registrator and discovery service**: Support Service center, istio pilot, kubernetes and file based registry,